V4Fire/Client/src/components/base/b-router/README.md

 ### Updating router state

-By default, when one of properties from `syncRouterState` is changed, data will be sent to the router and the router will produce a new transition by using `push`.
+By default, when any property from `syncRouterState` is changed, the data will be sent to the router and the router will create a new transition using the `push` method.
-This means the properties returned by the `syncRouterState` method will get added as query parameters, creating a new entry in the browser's history.
+This means that the properties returned by the `syncRouterState` method will be added as query parameters, resulting in a new entry in the browser's history.

-You can specify method that will be used to perform transition when component state updates.
-For this purpose you can use parameter `routerStateUpdateMethod`.
+To have more control over the routing behavior and its impact on the browser's history stack, you can specify the `routerStateUpdateMethod` parameter.
-This parameter dictates the method by which the router performs a new transition when certain component properties change.
+This parameter determines the method used by the router to perform a new transition when certain component properties change.
-It allows for finer control over your application's routing behaviour and its impact on the browser's history stack.
-It can be adjusted according to specific requirements of two-way binding between the component and the router.
+It allows for fine-tuning the routing behavior according to the specific requirements of the two-way binding between the component and the router.

 ```typescript
 import iBlock, { component, system } from 'super/i-block/i-block';